stefanieklogan/Homework18Budget/README.md

 <a name="notes"></a>
 ## Notes

-* Future development includes spending categories and the ability to set savings goals.
+* Future development includes basic styling, spending categories and the ability to set savings goals.

 <a name="streetcred"></a>
 ## The other stuff: License & Badges